A Weight Off My Mind, Thyroid/Autoimmune Diet Newsletter -- Back Issues

 - Popular Weight Loss Myths

-To order, U.S. residents can send a check for $10 (which includes shipping and handling) to:
+To order, U.S. residents can send a check for $15 (which includes shipping and handling) made out to "Sticking Out Our Necks" to:

 Mary Shomon's "Thyroid Diet Success Guide"